This Cranberry Chutney has a lovely combination of flavors sure liven up your holiday spread.

 Place whole spices in a tea ball or wrap in layers of cheesecloth.

-Add in spices, raisins and water and simmer until apples are soft but still firm enough to hold together.
+Put the spice pack into the pot with the raisins and water and simmer until apples are soft but still firm enough to hold together.

 Toss in the cranberries and cook until most of the cranberries have popped, but be careful to not cook your sauce to mush.